appdefensealliance/ASA-WG/ADA_Security_Test_Lab_Authorization.md

    </td>
    <td style="background-color: null">The CB is responsible to ensure the competence based on other certificates or even the experience of specific persons conducting the evaluations.
 <p>
-For the Engagement Team, those performing the assessment must have one of the following certifications for Web App and Cloud Config Profiles:<ul>
+For the Engagement Team, those performing the assessment must have one of the following certifications for CASA and Cloud Config Profiles:<ul>

 <li>Certified Mobile and Web Application Penetration Tester (CMWAPT)</li>
 <li>Offensive Security <ul>